-• Whenever the vehicle parking brake activates, a timer is started.
-Seven seconds later a lock all sequence is done.
+- Whenever the vehicle parking brake activates, a timer is started.
+Seven seconds later a lock all sequence is done. - Whenever the vehicle parking brake activates, the entrance door is unlocked.

-e-FOB Operation and Features (37848) - Section 2
+e-FOB Operation and Features (38245) - Section 2

 FOB Functionality